-The Bank in the ordinary course of business is presently involved in 790 litigation suits: 201 cases instituted by the Bank and 435 cases instituted against the Bank.
-The total amount claimed in the cases against against the Bank is estimated at N90.7 billion (2019: N111 billion) The distribution of all litigations is shown below.
-The Directors are of the opinion that non of the aforementioned cases is likely to have a material adverse effect on the Bank and are not aware of any other pending to threatened claims or litigations.
+The Bank in the ordinary course of business is presently involved in 788 litigation suits: 186 cases instituted by the Bank and 429 cases instituted against the Bank.
+The total amount claimed in the cases against the Bank is estimated at N90.6 billion (2020: N90.7 billion) The distribution of all litigations is shown below.
+The directors are of the opinion that none of the aforementioned cases is likely to have a material adverse effect other than the provision of N529 million (2020: N850million) made in note 28.
+The Bank is not aware of any other pending to threatened claims or litigations.